 Winter Semester 2023/24

-Possible from (approximately) April until 15th of July ( application deadline for international applicants) and 31st of August 2023 (application deadline for domestic applicants).
+Applications are possible until 15th of July (application deadline for international applicants) and 31st of August 2023 (application deadline for domestic applicants).

 There is no intake in the summer semester.